HAS-Tools-Fall2020/forecasting/README.md

   - Talk to your partner and come prepared the week before your assigned week with an idea of what you each would like to do.
   - You should choose the assignments of bonus points together though and make a single presentation that includes both of your additions.

 **Note 2: You can start working functionality addition before the forecasts have actually been submitted**  you only need to wait to run your final scoring until Monday at noon.
 For the analysis, you can start on it anytime and test that it's working with the existing data from previous weeks.
 You can start doing your functionality addition on Tuesday the week before its due once the previous group has finished.
+If possible you should submit the pull request by the Friday before your assignment is  due but at a minimum you must do this by Monday morning at 8 am.

 **Note 3: Refer to the readme in the evaluation_scripts folder for step  by step instructions on running the analysis**.
 If your functionality addition changes the instructions make sure you update them when you are done.